What is COVID-19?

 COVID-19 Self Assessment Information

-The majority of Canadian provinces have provided dedicated pages with important COVID-19 information, including how to do a self-assessment for symptoms.
+The majority of Provinces have provided dedicated pages with important COVID-19 information, including to self-assess for symptoms: